NethServer/nethserver-cockpit/docs/docs/api_guidelines.md

 Validate the given input.
 If validation fail, raise a [validation error](api_protocol.md#validation) and exit 1.
 Otherwise return a [success](api_protocol.md#success) and exit 0.

+### execute

+Execute a command in foreground or background.
+This type of operation can return raw output from underlying system.

 ## Documentation